onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 Contract users (and auditors) should be aware of the full smart contract source code of any application they intend to use.

+### Deprecated/historical recommendations

+These are recommendations which are no longer relevant due to changes in the protocol or improvements to solidity.
+They are recorded here for posterity and awareness.

+### Beware division by zero (Solidity < 0.4)

+Prior to version 0.4, Solidity [returns zero](https://github.com/ethereum/solidity/issues/670) and does not `throw` an exception when a number is divided by zero.
+Ensure you're running at least version 0.4.